 How to factory reset a Galaxy S5 using hardware keys

-If you find that the touchscreen is unresponsive, there’s a problem accessing the menu, or maybe you forgot your pattern lock, then you can still factory reset your S5 using the hardware keys.
+If you find that the touchscreen is unresponsive, there’s a problem accessing the menu, or you forgot your pattern lock, then you can still factory reset your S5 using the hardware keys.

-- Turn the Galaxy S5 off.
+Step 1: Turn your Galaxy S5 off.

 Step 2: Simultaneously press and hold the Volume up button, the Home button, and the Power button until the Android icon appears on your display.